-- (a) has effect in relation to the item listed in section 5(2)(b) (electronic money); and - (b) specifies the kind of activity carried on relation to electronic money which is to be a regulated activity.
+- 11. This Part of this Schedule- - (a) has effect in relation to the item listed in section 5(2)(b) (electronic money); and - (b) specifies the kind of activity carried on relation to electronic money which is to be a regulated activity.